pierwill/qubes-doc/developer/building/development-workflow.md

 ~~~

 Then use `make update-repo-unstable` to upload the packages.
-You can also specify selected components on command line, then build them and upload to the repository:
+You can also specify selected components on the command line, then build them and upload to the repository:

 ~~~
 make COMPONENTS="core-agent-linux gui-agent-linux linux-utils" qubes update-repo-unstable